Digital artwork by Adam Ferriss

 And I should've seen that as a sign.

 So that is how Miller start working behind the bar in the rumshop, dispensing the sweetbreads, the turnovers, the tacky servings of black bitch and tamarind syrup my Stevenson loved and nobody else sells anymore.
 Mallory Purdue said she told me, after the Reverend came to administer prayers, that my Stevenson woulda turned in his grave to see me trusting the pouring of pints and gills and shots to one such as Miller.
 Well, Mallory says she told me, but I don't remember it.
 Shortly after that I started to forget things, and that might've been one of them.
-Anyways, I told Mallory that it was really her fault, cause if her simple-minded brother had turned up for work that day, none of this woulda happened.
+Anyways, I told Mallory it was really her fault, cause if her simple-minded brother had turned up for work that day, none of this woulda happened.

 Mallory says maybe the fall affected me, maybe I hit my head or something.
-But I told Mallory Purdue that hers was the family with the egg-shell skulls and the simple-mindedness.
+But I told Mallory Purdue hers was the family with the egg-shell skulls and the simple-mindedness.
 When I told her that, she stopped sitting next to me in church for an entire fortnight.

-But it was true that I started to forget things after that.
-I started to forget things like to tell Miller that I don't allow Griffith more than one flask a day, for example, unless he pay upfront and in full because he never have the cash if you wait until later, and definitely not if Concorde catch him in a card-game.
+But it was true I started to forget things after that.
+I started to forget things like to tell Miller I don't allow Griffith more than one flask a day, for example, unless he pay upfront and in full because he never have the cash if you wait until later, and definitely not if Concorde catch him in a card-game.
 Like, that same Griffith could never be a candidate for credit.
 To begin with, he getting his money from his wife since the Transport Board let him go for taking that bus down the gully and two people dying with it.
 And Griffith wife ain't have no patience with him since he don't make money.
 Fifty dollars a week, she give him, and is fifty dollars no matter how much eye-water he cry.
 If Griffith lose the fifty with Concorde he could only get the drinks the others sponsor him, and I need to know who sponsoring first, before I pour a drop.
 Is things like that I forgot to tell Miller.

 Mostly, after the fall, I lay on my back in the recliner chair and talked to Stevenson's picture.
-And sometimes when I finished saying something, I was actually shocked that my Stevenson didn't answer.
+And sometimes when I finished saying something, I was actually shocked my Stevenson didn't answer.

 As Mallory tells it, the very first day Miller start behind the bar, he give credit to Griffith.
-Mallory say that Purdue say that Griffith didn't even ask for a flask that day, having already lost his fifty with Concorde, but Miller offer him the flask.
+Mallory say Purdue say Griffith didn't even ask for a flask that day, having already lost his fifty with Concorde, but Miller offer him the flask.
 Purdue may be slow, says Mallory, but he ain't no liar, and even he could see it was tomfoolery.
 One flask on credit, with me flat on my back in my front-room with the leg up, and no-body making the black pudding, ain't no kill-cow I suppose.
 But is the little things.

 Second thing I forget to tell Miller is the no-whores rule.
 Letting the bright-eye girls from Bush Hill in the shop woulda never happen with me in my rightful mind in my spot behind the bar.
 But one four-foot whore with a short foot and a gold lamé jacket pass by one night business was slow, and before you know it, Miller had her inside, mesmerizing her with that white, white smile without making her pay a blasted cent for what he was selling.
-Purdue tell Mallory that he was sure that whore woulda give Miller whatever money he charge her, on account of that smile.
+Purdue tell Mallory he was sure that whore woulda give Miller whatever money he charge her, on account of that smile.
 But Miller wouldn't hear of letting that hop-along whore pay him even for the ham cutter she had.
 Miller say, he would rather spot her a meal from the rumshop larder than know she went and sell her body for something to eat.
 That whore like Miller so much, next night she come back with two friends.
 Is nothing wrong with more customers, but whores are slack—not stupid.
 They ain't getting so drunk they don't know what they doing later.
 And once they in the rumshop making nice in soft-drink-colored get-ups?
-Well, don't take a genius to know that the men in the rumshop going start thinking "bout whether they want to spend the money on the whores or the rum.
+Well, don't take a genius to know the men in the rumshop going start thinking "bout whether they want to spend the money on the whores or the rum.
 And the rum can't get on its knees.

 Mallory says she warned me, but she's like that.
 She always knew in the hindsight recount.
 And by her telling, she usually not only knew but she warned me.
-Imagine, said Mallory, that Stevenson gone and left me running the rumshop and I let some no-breed man come and turn it into a whorehouse as well.
+Imagine, said Mallory, Stevenson gone and left me running the rumshop and I let some no-breed man come and turn it into a whorehouse as well.
 After that I tried my best to will the leg better, but the Doctor said healing takes a little longer when you're getting older so I had to rest myself for a few more weeks after the cast came off.

 Eventually, I start to tell myself to be thankful there was a man in the shop again, and that things could be worse and at least I had Miller to hold on for me while I rested the leg, 'cause Purdue was out of the question and Johnno, who used to hold on sometimes when Stevenson was alive, went and got himself killed swimming on Good Friday.

-Mallory reported that Purdue say that Miller start to get more and more careless, aimless almost, giving a pour more than a gill required, being careless with the refills and the ordering.
+Mallory reported Purdue say Miller start to get more and more careless, aimless almost, giving a pour more than a gill required, being careless with the refills and the ordering.
 Most of the time, Purdue told her, Miller like he dreaming, like his mind far, far away.
 Mallory say this Miller letting the shop go to the dogs.

 You wouldn't have known it by the regulars, though, Purdue admitted.
 The regulars love Miller can't done.
 Purdue say they respect him when he give D.Brown one of his corduroys to wear to his daughter's christening 'cause D. Brown didn't have no nice pants since he came outta jail the last time.
-And they admire how he talk Flex out of beating his baby-mother new boyfriend for telling his son that he hot-headed and ignorant just like his father.
+And they admire how he talk Flex out of beating his baby-mother new boyfriend for telling his son he hot-headed and ignorant just like his father.
 Purdue say the regulars went wild when they see Miller baiting the Jehovah's Witnesses one morning they turn up with pamphlets.
-Purdue say Miller shout them in the road and tell them a pleasant goodmorning and give them that bleach-white smile so that one of the Jehovah Witness girls decide to be brave and try to save his soul for Christ.
+Purdue say Miller shout them in the road and tell them a pleasant goodmorning and give them that bleach-white smile so one of the Jehovah Witness girls decide to be brave and try to save his soul for Christ.
 And she walk up to the door and Purdue say Miller wait until she get to the top-step and ask him if he would be interested in buying a pamphlet about the life after death to pull a two dollar bill from his pocket and stretch it out to her in his palm.
 Purdue say Miller wait until the Witness girl put the pamphlet in his hand to draw back the two-dollar and hold the girl arm and say he will buy a pamphlet from them—but only if they come inside the rumshop and buy a rum from him first.
 Purdue say the men in the rumshop tell that joke for days.

 Purdue say by now Griffith, especially, believe in Miller like Jesus and Miller hardly get to come behind the bar in the morning and turn on the radio and start wiping the backs of the bottles before Griffith in the shop, sitting up tall, squaring his shoulders and saying, "Miller, give me a flask there, man," And Miller would pour it without seeing a dollar.